 The Hub is a key move that has informed the structure Plan.
-The Hub is located at the intersections of Annett Street and Charles Street car park.
-Annett Street has the opportunity to become a more active and enlivened place offering great access through to Charles Street Car park, the highway main street, surrounding neighborhoods and to future trails.
+The Hub is located at the intersections of Annett Street and Charles Street carpark.
+Annett Street has the opportunity to become a more active and enlivened place offering great access through to Charles Street carpark, the highway, surrounding neighborhoods and to future trails.
 Annett Street will benefit from a slower paced pedestrian environment that can be used flexibly for events becoming a beacon for activity.
-This aims to build on Annett Streets existing character where there is a childcare, a community facility (to be re-built) and retail shops.
+This aims to build on Annett Streets existing character where there is a preschool, a Mogo Local Aboriginal Land Council facility (to be re-built) and retail shops.
 Annett Street also offers the opportunity to expand its commercial offering only adding to the experience of this street.